 At embarkation, there are often prospective cruise passengers with delayed flights, illness, and other unfortunate circumstances who didn’t make it on the ship before it set sail.
 Sometimes these unlucky vacationers will try to fly to the ship’s first port to join the cruise.
 Or they may have decided to just abandon the cruise completely.

-But the ship won’t know what those prospective passengers ultimately chose to do until after leaving the first port.
-So their empty room will be held for them, in the instance they were able to get a flight to join the ship at the first port.
+The ship won’t know what those prospective passengers ultimately chose to do until after leaving the first port.
+So their empty room will be held for them in the instance they were able to get a flight to join the ship at the first port.

 Meanwhile, there may be other passengers who got on the cruise but had to disembark the ship at the first port due to medical issues, family emergencies, or other personal reasons.

-These aforementioned circumstances all make for available staterooms that were not available on Day 1 of the cruise.
-So just wait until after leaving the first port of call before asking Guest Services if there are any free cabin upgrades on the cruise that are available.
+These aforementioned circumstances all make for available staterooms that were not available on Day 1 of the cruise itinerary.
+So just wait until after leaving the first port of call before asking Guest Services if any free cabin upgrades on the cruise are available.

 By waiting, there will be no line to wait in and your chances of actually scoring that balcony stateroom upgrade will be greatly improved.
 And because a day or two of the cruise has already ticked by, you likely won’t be charged for the cabin upgrade as you would on Day 1.